LukieNumbrSlevin/myplayground/README.md

 | 2303779999000317 | Frictionless (3DS Status == U) | Failed (Unavailable) |
 | 2303779999000424 | Challenge (3DS Status == N) | Failed (Not Authenticated) |
 | 2303779999000432 | Challenge (3DS Status == U) | Failed (Unavailable) |

-**NOTE:** Any text for cardholder name, a future date for expiry, and three (3) numbers for cvv are accepted.

 ## 👩‍💻 Support